Laser Tattoo Removal

 The skin will be cleaned and then the laser applicator is passed over the tattoo releasing quick pulses of light.
-An audible ëclickingí noise is often heard as the ink particles shatter.
 After treatment, a soothing lotion and a light dressing may be applied.
 During treatment protective eye wear will be provided.

 An instant whitening of the skin is seen after treatment, but this generally fades quickly.
 The area is likely to feel tender for a few hours and can be red and swollen for up to 48 hours.
 Some tattoos will form a graze which must be left to heal naturally.
 Initially the tattoo is unlikely to look any different but will fade over the next 4 to 8 weeks as the body disperses it.